Mae Yih

-Early life
+Early life and education

-Yih was born Chih Feng Dunn on May 24, 1928 in Shanghai, China, to Chun Woo and Fung Wen Feng Dunn.
+Yih was born Chih Feng Dunn on May 24, 1928, in Shanghai, China, to Chun Woo and Fung Wen Feng Dunn.
 Her family was quite well off, with her father owning two textile mills, a nightclub and hotel that is now the Peace Hotel, and an automobile dealership.
 She attended a girls' school, which relocated to a foreign concession during the Japanese occupation of Shanghai, and finished her high school education in 1946.
 Following high school, Dunn began her college education at St. John's University in Shanghai.

 In September 1948, Dunn transferred to Barnard College in New York City, graduating in 1951 with a bachelor's degree in economics.
 While at Barnard, the president of the college, Millicent McIntosh, encouraged the students to be involved in decision making.
 She later stated that this served as an inspiration to enter politics.
 Following the completion of her undergraduate studies, Dunn began work on a master's degree in accounting at Columbia University, which she did not complete.